amr080/docs-template/docs/user/governance/governance-process/index.md

 ![](./images/GovProcess.png#width=65%;)

-Governance is one of the key pillars of the Centrifuge DAO.
-The Centrifuge protocol is governed by CFG token holders, and all proposals must go through a governance process.
+Governance is one of the key pillars of the XFT DAO.
+The XFT protocol is governed by CFG token holders, and all proposals must go through a governance process.

 In general, our governance process can be divided into two parts; **offchain** and **onchain** governance.